What are Strike Options?

 Example 1 - You open a Long position

-The current market price of BTC is US$25,500.
+The current indicative price of BTC is US$25,500.
 You think BTC’s price will rise and consider a contract with a Buy Price of US$4.20 and Strike Price of US$26,000 expiring in 20 minutes.
 You do not change your Slippage Tolerance, which remains as the default of US$0.50 per contract.
 You decide to buy 10 Strike Options contracts.

 The Indicative Amount you need to pay before confirming your order will be: